txthinking/brook/README.md

    socks5tohttp  Convert socks5 to http proxy, [src <-> listen address(http proxy) <-> socks5 address <-> dst]
    hijackhttps   Hijack domains and assume is TCP/TLS/443.
-Requesting these domains from anywhere in the system will be hijacked . [src <-> $ brook hijackhttps <-> socks5 server] or [src <-> direct] pac           Run as PAC server or save PAC to file ssserver      Run as shadowsocks server, both TCP and UDP, fixed method is aes-256-cfb ssservers     Run as shadowsocks multiple servers, fixed method is aes-256-cfb ssclient      Run as shadowsocks client, both TCP and UDP, to start socks5 or http proxy, method is aes-256-cfb, [src <-> $ brook ssclient <-> $ brook ssserver <-> dst], [works with $ brook ssserver] howto         Print some useful tutorial resources help, h       Shows a list of commands or help for one command
+Requesting these domains from anywhere in the system will be hijacked . [src <-> $ brook hijackhttps <-> socks5 server] or [src <-> direct] pac           Run as PAC server or save PAC to file howto         Print some useful tutorial resources help, h       Shows a list of commands or help for one command